8 things you can do instead of shop on Black Friday

 Have a holiday movie marathon

 Before the family goes their separate ways, spend one more day lounging around together.
-Have everyone pick their favorite holiday movie and watch them all at once.
-By the end of the day you'll all be so filled with the Christmas spirit you'll be ready for this year's expanded 25 Days of Christmas to start.
+Have everyone pick their favorite holiday movie and watch them all in one sitting.
+By the end of the day you'll all be so filled with the Christmas spirit you'll be ready for 25 Days of Christmas to start.

 Do a random act of kindness